Is buying organic worth the extra cost?

 Where are organophosphates used?

 Organophosphates are commonly used as insecticides on conventionally grown crops:

-Chlorpyrifos is commonly used to control termites, mosquitoes, and roundworms.
-It is now prohibited for indoor home use.
+Chlorpyrifos use commonly controls termites, mosquitoes, and roundworms and now prohibited for indoor home use.
 On crops, it is used on grapes/fruits, soybeans, and corn.

 Chlorpyrifos is one of the most commonly used organophosphates in the US.
 It is used on corn, soybeans, wheat, grapes, and more.
 Hawaii and NY have recently banned the use of chlorpyrifos in those states due to concerns over health impacts.